 Some foods irritate the bladder more than others.
-Being able to recognize these foods and removing them from your child’s diet can potentially stop nocturnal enuresis from occurring.
+Recognizing these foods and removing them from your child’s diet can potentially stop nocturnal enuresis from occurring.

 These foods include, but are not limited to:

-Acidic fruits and juices (oranges, grapefruits, lemons, limes)
+- Acidic fruits and juices (oranges, grapefruits, lemons, limes) and cranberries.

-Milk products (milk, cheese, cottage cheese, yogurt, sour cream, ice cream)
+- Dairy products (milk, cheese, yogurt, sour cream, ice cream).

-While there is nothing wrong with any of these foods and drinks, limiting or fully removing these foods from your child’s diet is a simple solution to stop bedwetting naturally.
+While there is nothing wrong with any of these foods and drinks, limiting or entirely removing these foods from your child’s diet is a simple solution to stop bedwetting naturally.

 Process of Elimination